Product Expansion Driven by Proprietary Primary Customer Data

 Presenting how individualized driver data could remedy this disconnect hit a nerve.
 Not just for auto insurance but for all forms of insurance.
 Questions after my presentation and my discussions with folks during the rest of the day confirmed that they were freaking out.
 Freaking because they felt competitively disadvantaged by not having access to the same primary customer data fast-growing upstarts such as Lemonade, Beam and Vitality had.
 Individualized customer data produced by smart tech is disrupting the insurance industry.
 So, if your company makes, operates or services physical products why not do a bit of disrupting yourself?

-When architected correctly, smart products yield proprietary primary customer data that can be used to drive low-risk product expansion.
+When architected correctly, smart products yield proprietary primary customer data that can be used to drive lower-risk product expansion.
 Like Tesla, your company can also offer insurance and other high-margin, competitively priced products that precisely fit each customer’s needs.

 HOW IT’S DONE